 The maroon color of the flag represents the blood loss during the wars in Qatar.
 The white portion of the flag symbolizes the peace and harmony achieved after the wars.

-The citizens of Qatar wear small symbols or badges on their clothes as a token of the national flag.
-They mostly wear clothes in shades of maroon and white on the National Day to signify strength and unity.
+Qatar’s citizens wear small symbols or badges on their clothes as a token of the national flag.
+They mostly wear clothes in maroon and white shades on the National Day to signify strength and unity.

 Aspire Foundation holds an Al Adaam Flag Relay for people that Qatar Olympic Committee organizes.
 This adds to the national pride of the people.